Should you lend your kids money to buy a home?

 You know your child.
 Make sure she or he is already financially independent before considering a loan.
 You should not be the bank of last resort.

-This means knowing your child's credit and job history.
+You need to evaluate the loan much like a bank would, which means knowing your child's credit and job history.

 Often, the potential for tension outweighs the financial considerations.